 With over 600 known species of Oak readily available, it comes of no surprise that choosing the best material for carpentry purposes is an extremely difficult task.

-How does one establish which type of oak is the most durable, attractive, versatile and affordable?
+How do we establish which type of Oak is the most durable, attractive, versatile and affordable?

 And better yet: How do you know which type of oak is the best for the manufacturing of street furniture?

-Green oak is a fundamental material in the timber industry thanks to its ability to a hold a moisture content greater than its fibre saturation point.
+Green Oak is a fundamental material in the timber industry thanks to its ability to hold a moisture content greater than its fibre saturation point.